 In general, RESTful API means an application program interface (API) that uses HTTP requests to get, put, post, and delete data.
 SDK Finance RESTful API offers a solution for all financial institutions which allow them to speed up their digital growth.
 SDK Finance platform allows bank developers and other financial institutions to build multiple products on SDK Finance API, including different payment services, digital wallets, P2P money transfer, currency exchange, and other products.

 SDK Finance API is built on the world’s largest framework, Swagger, it allows us to keep all API’s build processes including design, documentation, and implementation synchronized and updated automatically.

 Within the last two years, our team has brought most of its efforts to increase the scope of functionality covered by API.
-The progress is significant.
-The latest API release has expanded to 345 APIs.
+Progress is significant.
+The latest API release has expanded to 402 APIs.

 The latest updates and the current list of APIs you can check here.

 API endpoints progress